 Annual report for local government activities under the Food Act 2006

-In Queensland, there are 77 local governments and one Town Authority (Weipa), which is administered by the mining company Rio Tinto.
-The Weipa Town Authority acts in the role of a Local Authority, with staff that would normally be associated with a local government.
-Therefore, for the purposes of this report, Weipa Town Authority is considered as a local government.
+In Queensland, there are 77 local governments and one town authority (Weipa), which is administered by the mining company Rio Tinto.
+The Weipa Town Authority acts in the role of a local authority and as such, there are 78 local governments.

 Half of Queensland local governments have a population of over 10,000, including Brisbane City Council, which houses approximately one quarter of the Queensland population.
 Accordingly, there is major variation in the distribution of food businesses, the capacity of local governments and other factors that may limit regional comparisons.